simmoe/javascript-json-parsing/README.md

 # json parsing excercise

 ## Introduction
-Parsin JSON eloquently with javascript is a skill that only get s more crucial, as the use and importance of *data* increases.
-These introductory excercises gets you off to a good start
+Parsing JSON eloquently with javascript is a skill that only gets more crucial, as the use and importance of *online data* increases.
+These introductory excercises gets you off to a good start.

+### A word on JSON and arrays
+JSON - the Javascript Object Notation - is a super widely spread standard that is used to describe and exchange data about almost everything.
+The more you think about it, the more potent this fact is.
+Anything from school classrooms, to individuals whereabouts, to oceanographic curves and tendencies, to outerspace observations, are mapped and exhanged and manipulated using this format.

+Getting philosophical about this fact however, is not the immediate purpose of this excercise.
+Right hee,we will go directly into practising the most relevant functions at hand, to parse and filter JSON objects.

+Firstly note that JSON objects are most often stored in arrays.
+Thus the following function walkthrough takes its starting point in iterating arrays, and then move on to iterating arrays storing JSON objects.

 ### The *map* function
 The javascript Array.map() function iterates every element of an array, as in